Compare your costs

 03/28/23

 Kindness matters to God.
-In fact, kindness is listed in Galatians 5:22-23 along with the other fruits of the Spirit.
-However, showing kindness in our everyday lives can be a bit of a challenge.
+In fact, it’s listed in Galatians 5:22-23 along with the other fruits of the Spirit.
+However, showing goodwill in our everyday lives can be a bit of a challenge.

 After a long day at work, dirty clothes piled up high, and frustrating social media debates, we’re often left feeling depleted.
 Bible verses about kindness point us back toward lasting truths that refresh our hearts and give us a renewed perspective.